-When I heard the news that Hostess would be no more, I felt momentarily wistful for my favorite snack cake – the Twinkie.
-Though I have not bought a Twinkie in approximately six years, I still love them.
-They are better than the chocolate cupcakes filled with cream and topped with a squiggly white line of icing.
-When those same chocolate and cream filled cakes are coated in wobbly marshmallow and pink coconut to become snowballs, the competition increases.
-Yet still, the Twinkie comes out on top.
-Those poor apple and cherry hand pies?
-They never stood a chance.
+When I heard the news that Hostess would be no more, I felt momentarily wistful for my favorite snack cake, the Twinkie.
+I have not bought a Twinkie in approximately six years, but I still love them more than those delicious chocolate cream-filled cupcakes and pink coconut snowballs.

-The Twinkies cookbook concludes its ode to the beloved snack cake with this statement, “So let us raise a toast to an American original – the magical, mystifying, magnificent Twinkie.
+The Twinkies cookbook concludes an ode to the beloved snack cake with, “So let us raise a toast to an American original – the magical, mystifying, magnificent Twinkie.
 The journey’s been quite a treat.”
 Indeed it has.
-Enjoy!

 - For the Cake